wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

             <p>Retry Count (retriesBeforeSuspension)</p>
          </td>
          <td>
             The number of times the endpoint should be allowed to retry sending the response before it is marked for suspension.
-In the "Timeout" state this number of requests minus one can be tried and fail before the endpoint is marked as "Suspended".
-This setting is per endpoint, not per message, so several messages can be tried in parallel and fail and the remaining retries for that endpoint will be reduced.
+In the "Timeout" state this number of requests minus one can be tried and failed before the endpoint is marked as "Suspended".
+This setting is per endpoint, not per message, so several messages can be tried in parallel and failed and the remaining retries for that endpoint will be reduced.
 Default: 0.</br>
-            <b>Note</b>: If you do not specify these error codes, or if you do not specify any error codes under <code>suspendOnFailure</code> , by default, the "HTTP Connection Closed" (i.e., 101504) and "HTTP Connection Timeout" (i.e., 101505) errors act as "Timeout" errors, and all other errors will put the endpoint into the "Suspended" state after retrying.
+            <b>Note</b>: If you do not specify these error codes, or if you do not specify any error codes under <code>suspendOnFailure</code>, by default, the "HTTP Connection Closed" (i.e., 101504) and "HTTP Connection Timeout" (i.e., 101505) errors act as "Timeout" errors, and all other errors will put the endpoint into the "Suspended" state after retrying.
          </td>
       </tr>
       <tr>